-Here’s how Build It Green uses FormAssembly to allow Salesforce Communities users to update, create, and collaborate on the same records.
+Here’s how Build It Green uses FormAssembly to allow Salesforce Communities (now Salesforce Experience Cloud) users to update, create, and collaborate on the same records.

 Build It Green (BIG) is a nonprofit organization that runs public programs to incentivize people to build and renovate greener homes in California.